 #13 Animal with the Largest Eyes: Sphynx Cat

 In general, the cat family is considered to have large eyes.
 The Sphynx Cat proves it.
 They’re nearly hairless and the intensity of their eyes can be mesmerizing.
 The Sphynx has no eyelashes.
 This means the felines don’t have protectants against airborne debris.
 But they do produce a discharge that operates as a moisturizer and cleanser.
 They groom themselves, but traces of the discharge can remain.
 Owners then have to use lint-free soft washcloths and warm water to carefully clean any residue around the area.
 Don’t use chemicals of any kind.
 Not only might you get them in the eyes but the cat may lick it off.

 #12 Animal with the Largest Eyes: Swordfish

 The swordfish eye is the size of a softball.
 Swordfish use ocular heating to give them superior vision.
 It helps them capture prey that moves quickly.
 The swordfish has an organ devoted to generating heat.
 That keeps the eyes at least 10 degrees warmer than the ambient temperature in the water around them.
-Other sea animals who use ocular heating are tuna and some species of sharks.
+Other sea animals that use ocular heating are tuna and some species of sharks.
 The heating process also includes the brain of the animal.
-Research indicates bony fish like the swordfish use this adaptation to prevent debilitating eye defects that can result from unexpected and fast water temperature changes.
+Research indicates bony fish like swordfish use this adaptation to prevent debilitating eye defects that can result from unexpected and fast water temperature changes.
 These conditions can be a threat to the animal’s nervous system.